aroge23/CS253_DataStructures/README.md

-This repository contains a study guide for Emory's CS253 DSA Quiz 1.
+This repository contains a study guide for all of Emory's CS253 Data Structures & Algorithms